oszuidwest/zwfm-liquidsoap/README.md

 Possible overall states are:

-- `starting`: AudioEnc or its first TCP session is still starting.
+- `starting`: AudioEnc is within its startup grace period, or all configured TCP destinations are still starting.
 - `ok`: every TCP destination has recent acknowledgement progress.
-- `degraded`: one destination is unhealthy, or acknowledgements have stopped for longer than `DAB_ACK_WARN_SECONDS`.
+- `degraded`: the TCP destinations have mixed health, including when one is down while another remains healthy, or at least one has exceeded `DAB_ACK_WARN_SECONDS` without acknowledgement progress.
-- `down`: AudioEnc is not running, all TCP destinations are down, or acknowledgement progress has stopped for longer than `DAB_ACK_DOWN_SECONDS`.
+- `down`: AudioEnc is not running after the startup grace period, or all configured TCP destinations are down.
+A single destination exceeding `DAB_ACK_DOWN_SECONDS` while another remains healthy produces `degraded`.
 - `unmonitored`: monitoring is disabled or no TCP EDI destination is configured.

 TCP acknowledgements confirm that the remote TCP stack accepted the byte stream.